 Due to the infrequency of appeals and the very different nature of its procedures, many family law attorneys prefer to not work on the very few appeals of their own cases.
 This is because it takes too much of their time to learn their process for an individual case.
 I handle both appeals of my own family court cases and those of cases from other family lawyers.

-I chose to make a total commitment to family law since 2011 (after practicing it part of the time since 2003) and do not take other types of cases.
-This has given me the opportunity to learn from the experience of twelve family law appeals and has helped me become a better family lawyer because (a) appels involves me more in legal research and (b) it helps me make better decisions for my clients regarding whether appealing a case makes sense.
+I chose to make a total commitment to Florida family law since 2011 (after practicing it part of the time since 2003) and do not take other types of cases.
+I have also learned from the experience of twelve family law appeals, which helped me become a better family court lawyer because appeals involves me more in legal research.
+And, of course, that legal research helps me make better decisions for my clients regarding whether appealing a case makes sense.

 This is why I gladly take appeal cases that other lawyers, in different situations, prefer to avoid.
-Since these cases are handled almost always in writing, without attending court, I can handle thrm from clients with cases in any trial court in the state of Florida.
+Since these cases are handled almost always in writing, without attending court, I can handle them from clients with cases in any family court in the state of Florida.

 Our retainer fees for appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
 For non-final orders they are between $2,400 and $4,800.
 This does not include appellate court fees.
 See Family Lawyer Retainer Fees for additional information on our fees and costs.

 Please read the Articles section for more information on Family Law topics.

 Other Family Law Appeals Pages

 - What Can Be Appealed in Florida Family Law

 - Reasons to Appeal Child Custody or Support Rulings From Florida Family Courts

-- Attorney Fee Awards Appeals In Family Law Cases
+- Attorney Fee Awards Appeals from Florida Family Courts

-- Appealing or Rehearing Florida Family Law Cases
+- Appeal or Motion to Rehear in Florida Family Law Cases?

-- Stay of Final Judgment While Appealing Family Court Cases
+- The Stay of Final Judgment Motion While Appealing a Family Court Case in Florida